kmusen/Scientist_Simulation-/Agent_Based_Approach Code/README.txt

 FIRST STEPS:

+- Go to the Command Prompt/Terminal and install the mesa package using "pip install mesa"
 - Clone the Scientist_Simulation code from Github using this link https://github.com/kmusen/Scientist_Simulation-.git
 - This can be done most easily through the graphical interface Github Desktop